 where the data matrix $A$ in (\ref{linear-system}) appears in many real-world applications.
 Such linear systems have always been a fundamental and important scientific issue in the fields of science and industry, including computer tomography \cite{Hansen2021CT}, partial differential equations \cite{Olshanskii2014Iterative}, image reconstruction \cite{Byrne2003Unified}, signal processing \cite{PopaZdunek04} and machine learning \cite{Chang2008CD,Patrascu2018SPP}.
 Since large-scale linear systems are often too massive to be handled efficiently by direct methods, researchers have been motivated to develop iterative algorithms.
 Among various approaches, the Kaczmarz method \cite{Kaczmarz37}, originally proposed in 1937, has received significant attention as a typical row-action method due to its low per-iteration cost and ease of implementation.
-Its randomized variant, known as the randomized Kaczmarz (RK) method \cite{Strohmer09}, is particularly appealing for large-data problems, where randomization leads to provable linear convergence guarantees.
-Recent publications on randomized versions of the Kaczmarz method have been triggered by the work of Strohmer and Vershynin \cite{Strohmer09}, which established the foundation for subsequent variants \cite{BaiWu18SIAM,AML-BaiWu18,LAA-BaiWu18,BaiWang2023} and extensions \cite{LAA-BaiWu19,BaiWu21SIAM,Zouzias13,Ma15} of randomized Kaczmarz-type algorithms.

-In this paper, we focus on the Kaczmarz type methods for consistent linear systems.
-We denote by $A^{(j)}$ the $j$th row of $A$, $b_{j}$ the $j$th entry of $b$, and $x^{(k)}$ the $k$th iterate of an iterative method.
-The RK update is defined by
+At each iteration, the simple Kaczmarz projects the current iterate onto a hyperplane defined by a single row of the system.
+Specifically, the update is defined by